acorg/slurm-pipeline/README.md

 The `bin` directory of this repo contains two Python scripts:

 * `slurm-pipeline.py` schedules programs to be run in an organized pipeline fashion on a Linux cluster that uses SLURM as a workload manager.
-Here "pipeline" means with an understanding of possibly complex inter-program dependencies. `slurm-pipeline.py` must be given a JSON job specification (see below).
+  `slurm-pipeline.py` must be given a JSON pipeline specification (see below).
 It prints a corresponding JSON status that contains the original specification plus information about the scheduling (times, job ids, etc).
+By *pipeline*, I mean a collection of programs that are run in order, taking into account (possibly complex) inter-program dependencies.
 * `slurm-pipeline-status.py` must be given a specification status (as produced by `slurm-pipeline.py`) and prints a summary of the status including job status (obtained from `squeue`).
-It can also be used to print a list of unfinished jobs (useful for cancelling the jobs of a running specification) or a list of the final jobs of a specification (useful for making sure that jobs scheduled in a subsequent run of `slurm-pipeline.py` do not begin until the given specification has finished).
+It can also be used to print a list of unfinished jobs (useful for canceling the jobs of a running specification) or a list of the final jobs of a scheduled pipeline (useful for making sure that jobs scheduled in a subsequent run of `slurm-pipeline.py` do not begin until the given pipeline has finished).
 See below for more information.

 ## Specification

-A pipeline run is schedule according to a specification file in JSON format which is given to `slurm-pipeline.py`.
+A run is schedule according to a pipeline specification file in JSON format which is given to `slurm-pipeline.py`.
 Several examples of these can be found under [`examples`](examples).
 Here's the one from [`examples/word-count/specification.json`](examples/word-count/specification.json):